 Remember t hat we’re all human in those rooms, and you can affect us on an emotional level.
 It’s what we all really want.
 That’s your job.
 You being fully present, truthful, personal, and vulnerable is going to give us the ammunition we need to champion you with all our hearts.
 We all desperately want you to do great work.
 We’re rooting for that every time you walk into the room.
 You show up and do your fullest, deepest work, and we’ll slay dragons for you and follow you anywhere.
 And man, we’ll be so happy doing it.
 You have the power to make that happen.
 For you.
 For us.
 For the work.
 Hallelujah!

 Pilot Season is almost upon us!
-The Pilot Season Playbook – our Pilot Season Audio Series for 2017 – focuses your energy so that you can remain deep in the work and primed and ready for whatever happens.
+The Pilot Season Playbook – our Pilot Season Audio Series – focuses your energy so that you can remain deep in the work and primed and ready for whatever happens.
 To kick ass this Pilot Season you have to know all the industry secrets in addition to how to be the boldest actor in the room.
 Are you ready?